MohamadCS/PrologTranspiler/README.md

 otherwise its `tuple(E1,E2 ,... ,EN)` when `E1,...,EN` are the non-vanishing entries.
 - If the function returns no value then its result is `tuple()`.
 - If the tuple's effiective size is 0, then the tuple is a vanishing statements, wither its paired with `,` or not.
+- Variables inside functions must not contain the prefix `_var`.

 More examples can be found under `tests/CodeGenExamples`.